Fred Astaire: 1940–1947: Freelance performer, early retirement

 His next partner, Lucille Bremer, was featured in two lavish vehicles, both directed by Vincente Minnelli.
-The fantasy Yolanda and the Thief (1945) featured an avant-garde surrealistic ballet.
-In the musical revue Ziegfeld Follies (1945), Astaire danced with Gene Kelly to the Gershwin song "The Babbit and the Bromide", a song Astaire had introduced with his sister Adele back in 1927.
-While Follies was a hit, Yolanda bombed at the box office.
+In the musical revue Ziegfeld Follies (filmed in 1944; previewed in November 1944 but held back from release until April 1946), Astaire danced with Gene Kelly to the Gershwin song "The Babbit and the Bromide", a song Astaire had introduced with his sister Adele back in 1927.
+The next film, Yolanda and the Thief (1945), was a fantasy featuring an avant-garde, surrealistic ballet.

+Follies, according to MGM records, earned $3,569,000 in the United States and Canada, and $1,775,000 elsewhere, but because of its high cost, it incurred a loss to the studio of $269,000.
+Yolanda fared even worse, bombing at the box office.

-Always insecure and believing his career was beginning to falter, Astaire surprised his audiences by announcing his retirement during the production of his next film, Blue Skies (1946).
-He nominated "Puttin' on the Ritz" as his farewell dance.
-After announcing his retirement in 1946, Astaire concentrated on his horse-racing interests and in 1947 founded the Fred Astaire Dance Studios, which he subsequently sold in 1966.
+Always insecure and believing his career was beginning to falter, Astaire surprised his audiences by announcing his retirement during the production of his next film, Blue Skies (1946), which reunited him with Bing Crosby.
+Although reportedly dissatisfied with roles where he lost the girl to Crosby, he carefully planned "Puttin' On the Ritz", an innovative song-and-dance routine indelibly associated with him, as his farewell dance.
+He then concentrated on his horse-racing interests and in 1947 founded the Fred Astaire Dance Studios, which he subsequently sold in 1966.